https://www.dataquest.io/blog/learning-curves-machine-learning/

 numerator layout where the variables go horizontally and the functions

 go vertically in the Jacobian.
 Wikipedia also has a good description of total derivatives, but be careful that they use slightly different notation than we do.
-We always use the notation not dx.
+We always use the

 - http://www.ee.ic.ac.uk/hp/staff/dmb/matrix/calculus.html